Aram Sargsyan

-He is the younger brother of Vazgen Sargsyan.
 In 2001, he founded the Hanrapetutyun Party.
 He supported the opposition leader Levon Ter-Petrosyan in the 2008 Armenian presidential election.

 Sargsyan was elected to the Armenian National Assembly in May 2012 with the Armenian National Congress, but he didn't accept the seat.

 In the 2017 Armenian parliamentary election, Sargsyan was elected through the proportional list of the Way Out Alliance.

 Prior to the 2018 Yerevan City Council election, Sargsyan co-led the Bright Alliance.

-Sargsyan led the Hanrapetutyun Party as its candidate for Prime Minister in the 2021 Armenian parliamentary election.
+Sargsyan led the Hanrapetutyun Party as its candidate for prime minister in the 2021 Armenian parliamentary election.
 The party received 3.04% of the vote, coming in fifth place.

+In May 2024, Sargsyan joined the United Platform of Democratic Forces.